Mattel removes CEO, warns of fifth straight fall in quarterly sales

-(This January 26 story was corrected to fix spelling in paragraph 1 to "Bryan" from "Brian"))
+(Story corrects spelling in paragraph 1 to "Bryan" from "Brian" In January.
+26 version)

-Mattel Inc (MAT.O) removed Chief Executive Bryan Stockton after another disappointing holiday shopping season for the maker of the aging Barbie doll.
+Mattel Inc (MAT.O) removed Chief Executive Bryan Stockton after another disappointing holiday shopping season for the maker of the ageing Barbie doll.

 On Monday, Mattel cited a strong dollar as a major factor behind a decline in revenue in the fourth quarter.